exxeleron/enterprise-components/tutorial/Troubleshooting_windows.md

 1. [**eodMng/hdbSync**](../components/eodMng/hdbSync.q) component (hdb synchronization) is currently not working on Windows (core functionality is originally based on `rsync`).
 2. [**hk**](../components/hk) component (housekeeping): The compress functionality requires the [zip](http://www.info-zip.org/) application to be installed and available on PATH.
-The OS prints an error message on the console when the pattern specified in the pattern column of the housekeeping table does not match any files.
+When the pattern specified in the pattern column of the housekeeping table does not match any files the forfiles command used to find files on Windows returns an error.
+In such case the error message from the comand is redirected to a file with extension .finderr in the log directory for the hk component.
+Also, a message is logged on the WARN level.
 This does not affect the functionality of the component.
 3. [**Monitor**](../components/monitor) component - checking of disk usage and free disk space is currently not working on Windows. (this functionality is originally based on `du` and `df`)